NormalVR/Normcore-Documentation/src/guides/upgrading-from-normcore-1-to-normcore-2.md

 #### 1. Import Normcore 2

 Download the latest [Normcore 2](https://normcore.io/download) unitypackage and import it into Unity.
-Do not delete any Normcore 1 files before doing this step otherwise your project will have compilation errors before Normcore 2 is imported.
+Do not delete any Normcore 1 files before doing this step, otherwise your project will have compilation errors before Normcore 2 is imported.

 Once Normcore 2 successfully imports, it will add itself as a package in the Unity Package Manager.
-This is going to result in a bunch of GUID conflict errors and duplicate symbol errors, this is normal as there are two copies of Normcore in the project right now.
+This is going to result in a bunch of GUID conflict errors and duplicate symbol errors.
+This is normal, as there are two copies of Normcore in the project right now.

 ![](./upgrading-from-normcore-1-to-normcore-2/import-normcore-2.mp4)